c-neto/ansible-ws-inventory-plugin/README.md

 ### Installing the Collection from Ansible Galaxy

-Before using the Zabbix collection, you need to install it with the Ansible Galaxy CLI:
+Before using the `augustoliks.ws` collection, you need to install it with the Ansible Galaxy CLI:

 ```bash
 ansible-galaxy collection install augustoliks.ws
 ```

-You can also include it in a requirements.yml file and install it via `ansible-galaxy collection install -r requirements.yml`, using the format:
+You can also include it in a `requirements.yml` file and install it via `ansible-galaxy collection install -r requirements.yml`, using the format:

 ```bash
 ---